baurzhansiit/tacostrucks/README.md

 # CLI utility
-This is utility created to help engineers, list all taco trucks or list menu specific trucks via CLI from [Mobile Food Facility Permit](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)
+This is a utility created to help engineers, get a list of all taco trucks or a list menu of the specific truck via CLI from [Mobile Food Facility Permit](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)

 [title](https://www.example.com)